Piotr-Grzybowski/CookBook/README.md

  POST http://localhost:3000/users/register
 ```

-## Permissions
+## 3. Permissions
-There are two kinds of three kinds of permissions in this app.
+There are three kinds of permissions in this app.
 ### User not logged in
  - can see list of recipes
  - can get single recipe